dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 One can see that there are more cancellations in August in comparison to September, and if provided more data, one can determine annual trends, if any, in consumer cancellations.

+# 5. Data Visualization

+One can utilize Business Intelligence visualization tools such as Tableau to easily understand our findings and better communicate analysis with stakeholders.